torch2424/wasm-by-example/examples/exports/exports.assemblyscript.en-us.md

 runWasm();
 ```

 Lastly, lets load our ES6 Module, `exports.js` Javascript file in our `index.html`.
+And you should get something similar to the demo below!

 ## Demo